IsraelVow/NHIS-Claims-Management-System-Spreadsheets-as-Database-/README.md

 # VBA-Excel-projects
 ## NHIS claims Management System (Using Native Excel SpreadSheets to Save and report data (as backend database))

- 1. A multi-user program that allow insurance bills easily & accurately processed and stored into Access database
+ 1. A program that allow insurance bills easily & accurately processed and stored
  >
  2. Client required custom Health Maintenance Organisation form embedded to the program, ensuring all claiming processes are captured
  >